Leonardo Watch

 Nightow created Leonardo with the idea of him being a normal observant of a clash between supernatural heroes, with Marvel Comics Spider-Man's civilian side being a major basis.
 Leonardo has earned mixed responses in regards to his characterization by publications for manga, anime and other media for his constant need of help and weakness in general when compared to the members from Libra.
-Nevertheless, his relationship with White and Black during the climax of the first anime as well his how his relationship with is portrayed earned positive response.
+Nevertheless, his relationship with White and Black during the climax of the first anime as well his how his relationship with them is portrayed earned positive response.

 Creation and design

 Leonardo Watch was created by manga author Yasuhiro Nightow.
 When asked if he were to "summarise Leo with one sentence, he is "the one who sees'".
 Nightow claimed that the one who get role to "watch" Hellsalem's Lot with the perspective of an ordinary citizen, which inspired his last name, Watch.
 In a further analysis he claims it is important role for the place a place that has many abnormal person and things.
 His characterization as self-proclaimed as reporter, that character role was inspired by Sam Raimi's character Peter Parker from the 2002 film Spider-Man.

 Anime director Rie Matsumoto found issues with adapting the Blood Blockade Battlefront manga due to its narrative lacking an overreaching structure.
 As a result, she used Leonardo's and Michella's relationship as a basis in the first anime adaptation.
 This led to the creation of the siblings White and Black who would meet Leonardo as friends and in the climax they are involved in a conflict.
 Manga artist Yasuhiro Nightow give his approval when heard of this storyline.

 The character is voiced by Ryōta Ōsaka in the vcomic, Daisuke Sakaguchi in the anime series and Aaron Dismuke in the English dub.
 Sakaguchi recalls being excited when learning of role of a Leonardo due to how attractive is the city from Blood Blockade Battlefront.
 Owing to his character having multiple lines, Sakaguchi noted his work was challenging and thus wanted to give and outstanding performance.
 He compared Leonardo with the viewer in the way the story told to both of them and thus found interesting this work.
 He further commented that while the series might be solid, there are some comical scenes that he wanted to appeal to the audience.